 Crispy Fried Noodles - if you can't resist those golden, crunchy noodles that come as a side to soups and salads at restaurants, you are going to love this simple method to make them at home!
 In just five easy steps, you can make your own crunchy, crispy fried noodles at home and enjoy them whenever you want.

 These noods are addictive guys so beware.
 They might be gone within five minutes of coming out of the deep fryer.

-But they are so good in everything!!
+But they are so good on everything!!
 Use them as a crunchy topping on manchow soup, hot and sour soup or even a wonton soup, or as a mix in when you toss together a crunchy chinese chicken salad for lunch.
-Or make your favourite chinese dish and use these as a base instead of regular noodles.
+Or make your favorite chinese dish and use these as a base instead of regular noodles.